nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/ParserClassDiagram.png"/>

+The `Parser` component consists of the `Parser` class, `ParserUtility` class and several `Exception` classes.

+The `Parser` class provides methods which helps to parse the user input into its respective terms (i.e. name) and returns them as a string, and also methods which helps to validate the terms and returns the appropriately typed object to the `Commands` component.
+The `Parser` class interacts the `ParserUtility` class which provides supporting methods for parsing and validating.
+Both classes interacts and throws exceptions as required.

 How the `Parser` component is used:

 1. When the `Commands` component receives a user input, the `Parser` is called upon to parse the type of command to be executed.
 2. This will result in the keyword of the command to be returned as a string.
-3. When necessary, the `Parser` will be called upon to parse more terms for `Commands` to obtain the details required for the command execution (i.e. `parseGroupIndex(input)` for `add /n Alice /g 2`).
+3. When necessary, the `Parser` will be called upon to parse more terms for the `Commands` component to obtain the details required for the command execution (i.e. `parseGroupIndex("add /n Alice /g 2")` to get group 2).
+The `ParserUtility` assists the parsing during this process.
-4. The parser will also be called upon thereafter to validate and typecast the previously obtained details (i.e. `getValidGroupIndex(indexString)` to check that the provided index corresponds to an existing group index).
+4. The parser will also be called upon thereafter to check and return a valid typecasted object to be used for the command execution (i.e. `getValidGroupIndex(indexString)` to check that the index provided corresponds to an existing group).
+The `ParserUtility` is also called here to assist with the validation process.

 The Sequence Diagram below illustrates the interactions in the `Parser` component for a command execution.
-Let `userInput` be the command string `deletein /u 1 /g 2 /r 1`.
+Let `userInput` be the command string `deletein /u 1 /g 2 /r 1` and the minimum index `minIdx` that is supported by PlanITarium be `1`.

 <img src="images/ParserSequenceDiagram.png"/>

-> :information_source: **Note:** Several self-invocations, alternate paths and optional paths have
-> been omitted from the above Sequence Diagram.
-Please refer to the
+> :information_source: **Note:** Several alternate paths and optional paths have been omitted from the above
-> [`Parser Implementation`](#Parser-Implementation) below for a detailed view.
+> Sequence Diagram.
+All paths that can be taken but not shown are undesirable outcomes which would
+> result in an exception thrown.

 ### Family Component